-Origin of the Hot ISM
+4.1 Origin of the Hot ISM

 How do ETGs get their hot ISM?
 There are a few possibilities, dominating at different epochs.
 We take the view that ETGs are old systems, whose formation started at redshift z > 2.
-At these early epochs, a major source for the galactic ISM was the infall of pristine gas within the DM halos; this gas was shock heated to the virial temperature of the halos, which for halo masses of $M{\rm DM}\gtrsim 10^{12}~M\odot$ is \gtrsim a few million degrees (Mo et al., 2010).
-Part of this gas cooled and contributed to star formation, a process that presumably stopped when the combined effects of AGNs and SNe heated the gas and possibly also drove powerful outflows that displaced the ISM out to large radii or even cleared the galaxy of it (e.g., Naab and Ostriker, 2017; section "The Hot ISM of Star-Forming Galaxies").
-A hot circumgalactic corona (CGM) then formed, made of hot gas residing at large radii (out to the virial radius of the DM halo), further enriched by mass expelled from the galactic central regions; the CGM material could be falling back in at later times, making another source of galactic ISM (e.g., Mo et al., 2010; Hafen et al., 2019).
-At later epochs, the building of ETGs proceeded via minor merging, which affected mostly their external stellar envelopes and was mainly dissipationless (Oser et al., 2010); major galaxy merging may also have occurred (see Cox et al., 2006; Smith et al., 2018; sections "Starbursts in Galaxy Mergers" and "An Ideal Laboratory: NGC 6240" for its effects on the hot gas content).
+At these early epochs, a major source for the galactic ISM was the infall of pristine gas within the DM halos; this gas was shock-heated to the virial temperature of the halos, that for halo masses of $M{\rm DM} \gtrsim 10^{12} M{\odot}$ is \gtrsim a few million degrees (Mo et al. 2010).
+Part of this gas cooled and contributed to star formation, a process that presumably stopped when the combined effects of AGNs and SNe heated the gas, and possibly also drove powerful outflows that displaced the ISM out to large radii, or even cleared the galaxy of it (e.g., Naab & Ostriker 2017; Section 2).
+A hot circumgalactic corona (CGM) then formed, made of hot gas residing at large radii (out to the virial radius of the DM halo), further enriched by mass expelled from the galactic central regions; the CGM material could be falling back in at later times, making another source of galactic ISM (e.g., Mo et al. 2010; Hafen et al. 2019).
+At later epochs, the building of ETGs proceeded via minor merging, that affected mostly their external stellar envelopes, and was mainly dissipationless (Oser et al. 2010); major galaxy merging may also have occurred (see Cox et al. 2006; Smith et al. 2018; Sections 2.4 and 2.5 for its effects on the hot gas content).
 During this epoch, the normal aging of the stellar population also shed a significant amount of mass into the ISM.
-In summary, the main sources for the hot ISM of present epoch ETGs include gas residual of the star formation phase; accretion from the CGM; and the internal gas production from stellar evolution.
+In summary, the main sources for the hot ISM of present-epoch ETGs include gas residual of the star formation phase; accretion from the CGM; and the internal gas production from stellar evolution.

-Relative Importance and Evolution of the Mass Sources
+4.2 Relative Importance and Evolution of the Mass Sources

-Estimates of the amount of hot gas remaining after star formation and of the CGM material that falls in are provided by cosmological simulations; they thus depend on assumptions about the complex physics of the galaxy formation and evolution and on its implementation in the simulations.
-The residual gas mass should amount to a few percent of the present-day stellar mass M{\star} (e.g., Oser et al., 2010; Gan et al., 2019), and subsequent evolution may well have caused its mixing and/or removal from the ETG, by the present epoch (sections "The Complex Lifetime of Hot Gas in ETGs" and "Two More Actors: Environment and AGN Feedback").
-The rate of accretion from the CGM (\dot{M}{CGM}), though depending on poorly known factors, for example, the AGN feedback (section "AGN Heating"), was likely more important during the first few Gyr and then declined sharply; the total accreted mass could be of the order of $\sim 10\%$ of M{\star} for massive ETGs.
-A suitable parameterization of this rate could be $\dot{M}{CGM} = 2M{acc} \frac{e^{-(t/t_0)^2}}{1-e^{-(\Delta t/t_0)^2}} \frac{t}{t_0^2}$, where M{acc} is the total accreted mass over the time interval Δt and t_0 determines the time at which the rate peaks (Gan et al., 2019); an example of this parameterization is shown in Fig. 12.
+Estimates of the amount of hot gas remaining after star formation, and of the CGM material that falls in, are provided by cosmological simulations; they thus depend on assumptions about the complex physics of the galaxy formation and evolution, and on its implementation in the simulations.
+The residual gas mass should amount to a few per cent of the present-day stellar mass M{\star} (e.g., Oser et al. 2010; Gan et al. 2019), and subsequent evolution may well have caused its mixing and/or removal from the ETG, by the present epoch (Sections 4.10 and 4.12).
+The rate of accretion from the CGM (\dot{M}{CGM}), though depending on poorly known factors, as for example the AGN feedback (Section 4.7), was likely more important during the first few Gyr, and then declined sharply; the total accreted mass could be of the order of ~10% of M{\star} for massive ETGs.
+A suitable parameterization of this rate could be $\dot{M}{CGM} = 2M{acc} \frac{e^{-(t/t_0)^2}}{1-e^{-(\Delta t/t_0)^2}} \frac{t}{t_0^2}$, where M{acc} is the total accreted mass over the time interval Δt , and t_0 determines the time at which the rate peaks (Gan et al. 2019); an example of this parameterization is shown in Figure 12.